 •The scooters will now be programmed and limited to 10 mph on the Riverfront Trail.
 They will also be programmed so rides cannot be terminated on the trail.
 If a scooter dies on the trail, the user will continue to be charged until it is back in the downtown district.

 •Due to high traffic volume, Lime will program the scooters to not operate along 5th Street.
-Riders can cross at intersections, but will not be able to ride on 5th Street.
+Riders can cross at intersections, but will not be able to ride on 5th Street or go south of Highway 100.

 •As a reminder, the Scooters should NOT be operated on sidewalks.
 We have asked Lime to place tags on the scooters reminding users of this.
 Repeat violators can be reported and banned from the application.